-A key aspect of using the groundwater model to evaluate historic groundwater flow conditions includes the assumptions about the location in the aquifer where historic pumping was placed.
-Understanding the amount and location of historic pumping is as important as evaluating the volume of groundwater flow into and out of the district, between aquifers within the district (as applicable), interactions with surface water (as applicable), recharge to the aquifer system (as applicable), and other metrics that describe the impacts of that pumping.
-In addition, assumptions regarding precipitation, recharge, and interaction with streams are specific to particular historic time periods.
+A key aspect of using the groundwater model to evaluate historical groundwater flow conditions includes the assumptions about the location in the aquifer where historical pumping was placed.
+Understanding the amount and location of historical pumping is as important as evaluating the volume of groundwater flow into and out of the district, between aquifers within the district (as applicable), interactions with surface water (as applicable), recharge to the aquifer system (as applicable), and other metrics that describe the impacts of that pumping.
+In addition, assumptions regarding precipitation, recharge, and interaction with streams are specific to particular historical time periods.

-Because the application of the groundwater models was designed to address regional scale questions, the results are most effective on a regional scale.
+Because the application of the groundwater models was designed to address regional-scale questions, the results are most effective on a regional scale.
 The TWDB makes no warranties or representations related to the actual conditions of any aquifer at a particular location or at a particular time.

 It is important for groundwater conservation districts to monitor groundwater pumping and overall conditions of the aquifer.
 Because of the limitations of the groundwater model and the assumptions in this analysis, it is important that the groundwater conservation districts work with the TWDB to refine this analysis in the future given the reality of how the aquifer responds to the actual amount and location of pumping now and in the future.
-Historic precipitation patterns also need to be placed in context as future climatic conditions, such as dry and wet year precipitation patterns, may differ and affect groundwater flow conditions.
-GAM Run 14-015: Southern Trinity Groundwater Conservation District Management Plan February 9, 2015 Page 12 of 12
+Historical precipitation patterns also need to be placed in context as future climatic conditions, such as dry and wet year precipitation patterns, may differ and affect groundwater flow conditions.
+GAM Run 19-016: Southern Trinity Groundwater Conservation District Management Plan October 23, 2019 Page 14 of 14